mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 Looking at the list, 25 steps just to do a release sounds like a lot.
 And really, it's far more than 25 steps because there are dozens of substeps within the testing steps.

-When there are this many manual steps, it feels like the answer is to automate more, but I don't see any obvious candidates for automation.
+When there are so many manual steps, it feels like the answer is to automate more, but I don't see any obvious candidates for automation.
 We could automate a step like adding the image hashes to our changelog or updating links in our internal playbooks, but it would probably take about 10 hours of automation work to save two manual hours per year.

-The more important takeaway for me is to be picky about adding tasks to our release and to question the necessity of what's currently there.
+The more important takeaway for me is to be conservative about adding tasks to our release and to challenge the necessity of what's currently there.

 ## How do we catch pre-release bugs?